FarronF/limerick-council-meetings/meetings/2022/12/16-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 23rd September 2022.md

 Submitted email dated 4th July, 2022 from the Office of the Minister for Justice in relation to

 Resolution from the Joint Policing Committee in respect of Criminal Legal Aid.
+Noted.
+---
-Noted.--- **11.QUESTION SUBMITTED BY MAURICE QUINLIVAN, T.D.**
+**11.QUESTION SUBMITTED BY MAURICE QUINLIVAN, T.D.**

 ***I will ask at the next meeting for a progress re**port on operation ‘Operation Copóg’, how it***